-Jurisdiction is the authority of the court and state organs to decide on legal cases.
-The relationship between jurisdiction and the Internet has been ambiguous, since jurisdiction rests predominantly on the geographical division of the globe into national territories.
-Each state has the sovereign right to exercise jurisdiction over its territory.
-However, the Internet facilitates considerable cross-border exchange, difficult (although not impossible) to monitor via traditional government mechanisms.
-The question of jurisdiction on the Internet highlights one of the central dilemmas associated with Internet governance: how is it possible to ‘anchor’ the Internet within existing legal and political geography?
+Each country has the right to exercise jurisdiction over its citizens, territory, and subject matter.
+However, the relationship between jurisdiction and the Internet has been ambiguous, because the Internet is global.
+Jurisdiction depends predominantly on the geographical division of the world into national territories, while the Internet facilitates considerable cross-border exchange, which is difficult (although not impossible) to monitor via traditional government mechanisms.
+The question of jurisdiction of the Internet highlights one of the central dilemmas associated with Internet governance: How is it possible to ‘anchor’ the Internet within existing legal and political geographies?

-In recent years, courts have been faced with an increasing number of cases with a strong jurisdictional element.
-The judgments on the right to be forgotten, cases involving authorities requesting data located in other jurisdictions, and the invalidation of the Safe Harbour Framework are notable examples.
-In these cases, jurisdiction’s long-arm has been put to the test.
+In recent years, courts have been faced with an increasing number of cases with challenging jurisdictional elements.
+The judgments on the right to be forgotten – cases involving authorities requesting data located in other jurisdictions – and the invalidation of the Safe Harbour agreement are notable examples.
+In these cases, questions of jurisdiction have put courts to the test.